Student Volunteer Residency

 Free

-We are recruiting students interested in regenerative design, construction, agriculture, and ecology.
-This year we will be working to finish two compressed earth block buildings along with restoration projects on our campus.
-Students get a combination of hands-on experience and formal instruction in the many aspects of regenerative building while living on our campus in beautiful Big Bend.
+We are now accepting applications for our 9th student volunteer program.
+Student volunteers get a combination of hands-on experience and formal instruction in the many aspects of regenerative design and building while living on our campus in beautiful Big Bend.
 The education, meals, and lodging are provided free of charge.
 In turn student volunteers help build facilities for the benefit of the next generation of students.
-This “teach through building - build through teaching” approach allows us to make high-level, experience-based education available to more students every year.
-Student Volunteers are the heart of SCA’s self-sustaining, free-education model and essential to realizing its mission.
+This “teach through building - build through teaching” approach allows us to make high-level, experience-based education available at no cost to more students every year.
+Student Volunteers are the heart of SCA’s self-sustaining, free-education model and essential to realizing our mission.
 Join us today!

 Dates